sohyongsheng/dotfiles/.config/readme.md

 Installing
 ==========

-Clone this repo to a bare repo called `.config.git`.
+Clone this repo to a bare repo called `dotfiles.git`.
 This contains all the files that Git needs for its internal operation.
 By convention, the bare repo ends with a `.git` extension.